Creating and paying for a robust consultant care program can be expensive, but not having one can cost a company millions.

 Firms of all sizes can now create a great experience for consultants in a cost-effective way.

-First off, a bad experience during the application process can lead a candidate to share that experience.
+First off, a bad experience during the hiring application process can lead a candidate to share that experience.
 According to Talent Board’s Candidate Experience Research report, candidates will share their negative recruitment experience with friends and family 66% of the time.

-When candidates share these negative experiences, it begins the process of building a bad reputation.
+When candidates share these negative experiences, it begins the process of building a bad company reputation.
 And it’s not only friends and family that you need to worry about.
 Candidates will share negative recruiting experience online 34% of the time.

-Candidates might share their experience on social media, on sites like Facebook or LinkedIn, and they might share the experience on job sites such as Glassdoor or Indeed.
+Candidates might share their experience on social media, on sites like Facebook or LinkedIn, and they might share the bad experience on job sites such as Glassdoor or Indeed.

 41% of candidates say they will not work with, nor spend their money with, a company where they have a bad recruiting experience.